Transport for Wales to shake-up train timetables

 He said in a "completely unconstrained world" it "could lead to that type of thing".

-"I personally don't think that government will be very interested in taking services away from anyone because that's a very difficult thing to do."
+But the official said: "I personally don't think that government will be very interested in taking services away from anyone because that's a very difficult thing to do.

-He added: "This is predominantly around what new services do we do against what new services we promised to do."
+"This is predominantly around what new services do we do against what new services we promised to do."

 Marches line

-After criticism from a number of the MPs, Mr Price admitted that the Welsh Marches rail services, between north and south Wales, have been performing "incredibly badly" due to problems "which were not predicted".
+After criticism from a number of the MPs, Mr Price admitted that the Welsh Marches rail services have been performing "incredibly badly" due to problems "which were not predicted".

-This was mainly due to the temporary withdrawal of Class 175 trains for safety checks after a number of fires meaning inferior trains had to be used instead, he told the committee.
+This was mainly due to the temporary withdrawal of Class 175 trains for safety checks after a number of fires meaning inferior trains had to be used instead.

 The replacements were "typically non-air conditioned", he said.
 "They are typically trains that like to run at 75 miles an hour, not 90 miles an hour, so they tend to lose time on longer distance journeys.